MigsCortez/sbvpms/README.md

 # sbvpms

-This is a college project back in 2018.
+This is a college project back in 2018 written in procedural php.